NikolasEnt/AI-project-template/GUIDE.md

 * An experiment logging system can also facilitate the storage of models and artifacts, as well as automating experiments.

 * It is a good practice to have a git commit for each experiment with corresponding experiment name tag.
-This approach, together with logging of the configuration files, used for experiments, helps with reproducibility and transparency of experimentation, which, in result, allows achieving better models faster.
+This approach, together with logging of the configuration files, used for experiments, helps with reproducibility and transparency of experimentation, which, as a result, allows achieving better models faster.

 * It is also recommended to use [Hydra](https://hydra.cc/docs/intro/) to configure experiments and manage `.yaml` configs in general.
 This also allows easy integration with [Optuna](https://optuna.readthedocs.io/en/stable/index.html) for hyperparameter optimisation.